-Another, archaic, English word for these insides, especially those of deer, was “umbles”, a term which survives in the expression “to eat humble pie” (meaning to be apologetic or submissive).
+Another, archaic, English word for these insides, especially those of deer, was “umbles”, a term which survives in the expression “to eat humble pie” (to be apologetic or submissive).

 The taste and texture of offal depends a lot on the particular organ, and on the species and age of animal from which it came.
-Offal from calves is generally held to be the finest, providing large organs of a more delicate flavour and texture.
+Offal from calves is generally held up as the finest, providing as it does, large organs of a more delicate flavour and texture.
 Lamb’s offal is also good, but sheep, pig, and ox offal inclines towards a more coarse flavour and texture (or so say some.
 Me?
-Bring it on!).
+Bring it on please!).

-Offal doesn’t keep well, so is either prepared and cooked quite soon after slaughter or turned into a product suitable for keeping such as braun, haslet, paté and some sausages.
+Offal doesn’t keep well, so is either prepared and cooked quite soon after slaughter or turned into a product suitable for storing more long-term such as brawn, haslet, paté and some sausages.

 The type of offal used (or indeed whether any is used) in any given culture depends very much on the favoured meat animal, which may in turn depend on those weird, stupid, just plain dumb, religious dietary laws.
 Muslim countries use a lot of lamb offal — as they’re too fixated on some bearded sky pixie ramblings to make the sensible choice and also eat pigs.
-The Chinese on the other hand, weird though they may also be, have numerous ways of dealing with the organs from pigs.
+The Chinese on the other hand, sensibly, have numerous ways of dealing with the organs from pigs.

-Offal is a great source of protein, and some organs, notably the liver and kidneys, are particularly valuable nutritionally.
-In most parts of the world, especially the less developed countries, it’s prized accordingly.
+Offal is a great source of protein, and some organs, notably the liver and kidneys, are particularly nutritionally valuable.
+In most parts of the world, especially the less ‘developed’ countries, it’s prized accordingly.
 In the English-speaking world, however, the pattern is a little different, at least in more recent times.
 In North America, there has been and still exists a squeamish attitude which prompted the title “Unmentionable Cuisine” for a (hugely readable and enjoyably written) book by Schwabe.

-In Britain, where there used to be no, or anyway few, qualms about eating offal, overt consumption declined in the last half of the 20th century, although the offal is in fact still eaten in processed foods where it is not “visible” and its use is increasing again as people rightly go for the “nose to tail” approach .
+In Britain, where there used to be no, or anyway few, qualms about eating offal, consumption declined in the last half of the 20th century, although offal was in fact still eaten in processed foods — where it is not “visible” — and its use is increasing again recently as people rightly go for the “nose to tail” approach .